Deployed-in-place – building resiliency

-Airmen of the 450th Intelligence Squadron and 693rd Intelligence, Surveillance, Reconnaissance Group participate in group yoga during Warbird Reliency Week at Ramstein Air Base, Germany.
+The 450th Intelligence Squadron, in partnership with the 693rd Intelligence, Surveillance, Reconnaissance Group’s Airmen Resiliency Team, host a monthly Warbird Resiliency Week at Ramstein Air Base.
+This program provides a venue for deployed-in-place Airmen to collectively discuss how they deal with the stressors of having such a lifestyle and offer a normalized, phased resiliency period for every squadron member.

+“No one questions the importance of routine preventative maintenance on a privately owned vehicle, or phased maintenance for aircraft.
+Things and people tend to break down over time in the absence of regular maintenance,” said U.S. Air Force Maj.
+Reed Reichwald, 693rd Intelligence, Surveillance and Reconnaissance Group director of operational psychology.
+“Motivation to maintain all the healthy habits we know that we should sometimes give way to the pressures of our lives and jobs.

 Resiliency week is a four day prevention program targeted to all Airmen of the 693rd ISRG.
 It’s comprised of lessons such as whole person wellness, relaxation training and mission nutrition; along with team building activities like blind puzzles, yoga and hikes.

-(Courtesy Photo)
+“I personally enjoyed the relaxation discussions the most,” said U.S. Air Force Tech Sgt.
+Heather, 450th IS who participated in resiliency week.
+“I have a hard time transitioning from a work to home mentality on a daily basis; a lot of stressors and frustrations from the day stick with me throughout the night.
+It was extremely beneficial to be able to discuss similar relaxation issues with other members of our squadron and we were offered a lot of practical and tailored suggestions to help us improve.
+I've since applied quite a few of those suggestions and it really has made a difference.”

+Resiliency Week borrowed from the model used by the Deployment Transition Center for the traditional down-range redeployer and combined that with Comprehensive Airmen Fitness pillars used by the Airmen Resiliency Team for deployed-in-place Airmen.

 |Date Taken: